GSSoC24/Contributor/assets/readme.md

 5. Even if you find anyone suspicious kindly let us know @sanjay-kv

 ---

-### Why are we doing this? - 👍

-This is being done keeping everyone in mind for being hardworking enough to contribute something meaningful even if it's something small.
-We are doing this to make this event fair and memorable for all.

 ### Spam PRs or PRs Won't consider:
 1. If you create multiple Issues on documentation or workflow.
 Your PRs won't be considered.